beancount/fava/fava/docs/settings.md

 Default: Not set

-If present the cursor will be positioned above the specified insert marker and two newlines will be inserted.
+If present the cursor will be positioned above the specified insert marker.

 ---